-The Hornbill Rock Concert, which is held in the evenings after sundown, will be happening in Dimapur again this year.
+The Hornbill Rock Contest, which happens in the evenings after sundown, has been held in Dimapur the last couple of years.
 Around 20 bands take part and compete.
-The travel time between Dimapur and Kohima is about 2 hours.

 What Happens at the Hornbill Festival?

-However, the hottest event (literally!) at the festival is undoubtedly the Naga chilli eating competition!
+However, the hottest event (literally!) at the festival is undoubtedly the Naga chili eating competition!

 Where to Stay